Stargazing: When, where and how to see this year's Perseid meteor shower in Spain - Olive Press News Spain

-AN annual meteor shower known as the Perseids offers a spectacular cosmic light show that reaches its height in mid-August, all you need to do is find yourself a dark spot beneath a clear sky and look up.
+AN annual meteor shower known as the Perseids offers a spectacular cosmic light show that reaches its peak during the night of August 12.
+All you need to do is find yourself a dark spot beneath a clear sky and look up.

 What are they?